GLIDE-LLC/docs/glide-accessibility-framework/README.md

 <br>

-> ✔️ Content editors should follow these guidelines when providing or adding content to Glide projects.
+> ✔️ Content editors should follow these guidelines when adding content to Glide projects.

 <br>